-Lesli was the Plant Manager and Vice President of Operations for nine years, responsible for all aspects of health and safety in the work place.
-With a strong perspective on continuous improvement, Lesli provided focus and leadership in the implementation of behaviour based safety as well as the journey towards OSSE certification.
+Lesli was the Plant Manager and Vice President of Operations for nine years, responsible for all aspects of health and safety in the workplace.
+With a strong perspective on continuous improvement, Lesli provided focus and leadership in the implementation of behaviour-based safety as well as the journey towards OSSE certification.
 SunRype employs more than 300 people in Kelowna, running 3 shifts per day and has been certified for six years.

 Lesli completed a Bachelor of Science in business management at the University of Phoenix.
 She also holds a Biological Food Science diploma from BCIT.

 ARYTZA | La Brea Bakery | Otis Spunkmeyer | Oakrun Farm Bakery

 Keith Driver has been the Bakery Director of the Burnaby Aryzta (Gourmet Baker) facility for two years.
-The Burnaby facility employs approximately 240 staff making baked goods for supermarkets and foodservice providers.
+The Burnaby facility employs approximately 240 staff making baked goods for supermarkets and food service providers.
 (Starbucks is one of their biggest customers.)

 Keith has lived and worked in Canada for 15 years.
-Prior to his move he was in the US Marine Corps.
-Keith has participated in manufacturing safety at all levels ranging from front line supervision to management to entire facility leadership.
+Prior to his move, he was in the US Marine Corps.
+Keith has participated in manufacturing safety at all levels ranging from front-line supervision to management to entire facility leadership.
 He has over 10 years of manufacturing leadership experience including leadership roles at three separate OSSE certified organizations.

 Keith is a BC Safety Charter Signatory.
 He understands the business case for safety and what safety looks like and feels like to all members of an organization.
 This has allowed him to lead an effective shift in safety mindset by displaying accountability, “selling” the importance of safety initiatives to all parties up and down the organization, and making those initiatives something that is sustainable.